ev3dev-lang-java/ev3dev-lang-java/README.md

 **1. Enjoy with Linux & Java**

 EV3Dev is a successful project to offer a Linux platform for Lego Mindstorms developers based on Debian Project for EV3 Brick.
-Using this platform, any developer is able to run several programming languages as Python, GoLang or Node.js so my question is: *Why not Java?*
+Using this platform, any developer is able to run several programming languages as Python, GoLang or Node.js so the question is: *Why not Java on EV3Dev?*

-Using the package manager from Debian, It is possible to install Java:
+Using the package manager, it is possible to install Java:

 ```
 sudo apt-get install default-jdk
 ```

-To develop a Java program on EV3Dev:
+To develop a the classic *"Hello World"* program on EV3Dev:

 ``` java
 public class HelloWorld {